iromero25/basic-redux/README.md

 # basic-redux
 Simple React app using Redux for state management.
 Typescrypt is used as programming language.

+The working app is available at this [url](https://iromero-basic-redux.herokuapp.com/).

 **Why can this project be useful?**

 1. It implements a very simple use case of React state management using the Redux library.